 - Cooperate with other exporters in your country; join forces to export to the European market. - Try to partner up with local importers in order to have the right equipment for processing and to meet the different requirements of European buyers. - Try to develop long-term partnerships with European buyers, for example in a long-term buying programme with a European retailer.
-Make sure that your company is ready for that level of commitment. - Contact an experienced importer/distributor before you enter the Dutch market for more information on requirements and expectations from supermarkets.
+Make sure that your company is ready for that level of commitment. - Contact an experienced importer/distributor before you enter the German market for more information on requirements and expectations from supermarkets.
 Be aware that delivering to supermarkets is very demanding in terms of buyer requirements and price. - Make sure that you are a reliable and accessible partner.
 Adhere to agreements and make sure you are easy to contact.
 Be aware that buyers are demanding in their selection of partners; professionalism is a must. - Always be available for communication.
-Be open and honest in your communications and promptly answer questions and requests from (potential) buyers.

-- Visiting or even participating in trade fairs is highly recommended as one of the most efficient methods of testing the likely market response, obtaining market information and finding prospective business partners. - Invest in packaging equipment if you aim to supply to retail chains.
-With the possibility to offer different packing formats and produce recyclable packaging, you increase your chances of becoming a supplier to private-label brands of European retail chains.
+Be open and honest in your communications and promptly answer questions and requests from (potential) buyers. - Visiting or even participating in trade fairs is highly recommended as one of the most efficient methods of testing the likely market response, obtaining market information and finding prospective business partners. - Invest in packaging equipment if you aim to supply to retail chains.
+With the possibility to offer different packing formats and produce recyclable packaging, you increase your chances of becoming a supplier to private-label brands of European retail chains. - Take advantage of the opportunity posed by Germany Sustainable Development Strategy, that sets the goal of increasing the share of imports from LDCs in total imports by 100% by 2030 (base value: 2014).